 In terms of energy performance, Avril keeps on progressing with more sites obtaining ISO 50001 certification; in 2019, this brings the total to 34, or 40% of the Group’s industrial sites.

-In livestock sectors, Avril provides support for its 26,000 partner livestock breeders in the context of its Economie Planète® program.
-The Group helps them to optimize rations for their animals, notably in order to reduce emissions of waste (methane, phosphorus, nitrogen) into the environment, and to improve the environmental performance of housing.
+Avril plays a role upstream as well.
+In livestock sectors, the Group provides support for its partner livestock breeders.
+It helps them to optimize rations for their animals, notably in order to reduce emissions of waste (methane, phosphorus, nitrogen) into the environment, and to improve the environmental performance of housing.

 Reducing and valorizing coproducts and waste from our operations and sectors

 Avril’s sectoral model is based on the principle of the circular economy, according to which all by-products, residues and wastes arising from its activities are transformed into raw materials.

 On the one hand, the Group’s activities involve the systematic recycling of by-products: the use of rapeseed meals, which are a by-product of grain crushing, and fatty acids originating from the oil refining, are used in animal nutrition; glycerin issued from the esterification of the oil is used in oleochimistry.

 On the other hand, Avril aims to exploit as far as possible the residues and wastes generated by its activities so that they can be reintegrated in the value chain, under the logic of industrial ecology.
 The six biomass boilers of the Avril Vegetal sites burn sunflower hulls and olive pomace issued from their industrial process, or local wood pellets where they are not available.